How to Remove Veneer from Furniture: A Comprehensive Guide

 Can I use heat to help with veneer removal?

-Yes, if you apply heat using a heat gun or iron, it can soften the adhesive and make the veneer easier to lift off.
+Applying heat with a heat gun or iron can soften the adhesive, making it easier to lift off the veneer.

 What should I do if I accidentally damage the underlying wood during veneer removal?

-Yes, you can repair minor damage by filling it with wood filler and sanding it smooth before refinishing.
+Minor damage can be repaired by filling it with wood filler and sanding it smooth before refinishing.

 How can I prevent future veneer damage on my furniture?